 The OSIR Index can be used to evaluate current occupational stress injury risk of employees as well as the effectiveness of programs and resources in reducing occupational stress injury.

-TORONTO – Public Services Health & Safety Association (PSHSA), in partnership with Dr. Bill Howatt and the Conference Board of Canada, has developed a non-diagnostic screening tool for assessing occupational stress injury (OSI) risks among first responders and frontline healthcare workers in Canada.
+TORONTO – Public Services Health & Safety Association (PSHSA), in partnership with the Conference Board of Canada, has developed a non-diagnostic screening tool for assessing occupational stress injury (OSI) risks among first responders and frontline healthcare workers in Canada.

 First responders and nurses are exposed to significant events or critical incidents outside what can be considered normal.
 Many factors can contribute to an individual’s vulnerability to increased OSI risk, including moral conflict, physical fatigue and chronic work-related stress.
 A mental injury can result in lost time at work and decreased productivity, or increase the risk for disability and mental duress.
 If not dealt with properly, it can lead to mental illness such as depression, addictive behaviours and post-traumatic stress disorder.